eshun4/Erlang-Programming-Language/README.md

 - Variables in Erlang must start with an uppercase letter or an underscore _ Notions about Variables
 - After the first character, variable names can consist of letters (uppercase or lowercase), digits, and underscores.

+# Introduction to Modules
+- On the previous section we used the interactive shell to play with most of Erlang’s basic data types without ever opening a text editor or saving a file.

+- However, code needs to be saved somewhere to be used.
+That’s what modules are for.

+- A module is a bunch of functions grouped together in a single file, under a single name.

+- A module is a bunch of functions grouped together in a single file, under a single name.

+- All functions in Erlang must be defined in modules.

+-For instance, the built-in functions (BIFs), such as hd and tl belong to the erlang module.

+- BIFs are automatically imported when we use Erlang.
+Every other function defined in a module needs to be called with the form Module:Function(Arguments)

+-